somedatapacket/docs.humio.com/content/getting_started/repositories.md

 ---

 Humio organizes data into _Repositories_ (or _Repos_).
-Each repository has its own set of users, dashboard, saved queries etc.
+Each repository has its own set of users, dashboards, saved queries, parsers, etc.

 A repository is container for data with associated storage.
 Often you will have one physical repository per project or system.
 But the use-cases